rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 - -If your baby has an infection in or around the eye.
 - -If your baby has pain or redness (severe intraocular inflammation) in the eye.

-<div style=\"page-break-after: always\"></div>

 ## Warnings and precautions

 Talk to your baby's doctor before your baby is given Lucentis.

 - -Lucentis is given as an injection into the eye.
 Occasionally, an infection in the internal portion of the eye, pain or redness (inflammation), detachment or tear of one of the layers in the back of the eye (retinal detachment or tear and retinal pigment epithelial detachment or tear), or clouding of the lens (cataract) may occur after Lucentis treatment.
+It is important to identify and

+<div style=\"page-break-after: always\"></div>

-It is important to identify and treat such an infection or retinal detachment as soon as possible.
+treat such an infection or retinal detachment as soon as possible.
 Please tell the doctor immediately if your baby develops signs such as eye pain or worsening eye redness.

-- -In some patients the eye pressure may increase for a short period directly after the injection.
-Your baby's doctor may monitor this after each injection.
+In some patients the eye pressure may increase for a short period directly after the injection.

+- -Your baby's doctor may monitor this after each injection.

 Please see section 4 ('Possible side effects') for more detailed information on side effects that could occur during Lucentis therapy.